Mishima: A Life in Four Chapters: Music

+Structure and artistry

-Mishima dramatizes three of the writer's novels and also uses segments from his autobiographical novel Confessions of a Mask.
+Mishima dramatizes three of the writer's novels and also uses segments from his novel Confessions of a Mask.
 At least two scenes, one showing the young Mishima being aroused by a painting of Saint Sebastian and another where he exaggerates his illness at a military health examination, appear in Confessions of a Mask.

 The use of one further Mishima novel, Forbidden Colors, which describes the marriage of a homosexual man to a woman, was denied by Mishima's widow.
 As Schrader wanted to visualize a book illustrating Mishima's narcissism and sexual ambiguity, he chose the novel Kyoko's House (which he had translated for him exclusively) instead.
 Kyoko's House contains four storylines following different protagonists, but Schrader picked only the one which he considered most relevant.

 Mishima used various colour palettes to differentiate between frame story, flashbacks and scenes from Mishima's novels: the scenes set in 1970 were shot in naturalistic colours, the flashbacks in black-and-white, the Temple of the Golden Pavilion-episode is dominated by golden and green, Kyoko's House by pink and grey, and Runaway Horses by orange and black.